John F. Street

-Biography and early career
+Background and early career

 Street was born in Norristown, Pennsylvania, and grew up as a member of a farming household.
 He graduated from Conshohocken High School, received a B.A. degree in English from Oakwood College in Huntsville, Alabama, and his J.D. degree from Temple University, which he had to apply to several times before he was accepted.
 Following his graduation from law school, Street served clerkships with Common Pleas Court Judge Mathew W. Bullock, Jr. and with the United States Department of Justice from which he was quickly terminated for poor performance.
 In his first professional job Street taught English at an elementary school and, later, at the Philadelphia Opportunities Industrialization Center (OIC).
 He then practiced law briefly prior to entering into public service.
 Street is married and has four children, including Sharif Street, and is a practicing Seventh-day Adventist.
 His deceased brother, Milton, was a former member of the state legislature, and a two-time mayoral candidate.

 Inspired by his brother's successful election in 1978, Street made his initial foray into elected politics in 1979, when he challenged incumbent Fifth District Councilman Cecil B. Moore.
 Moore was a popular and respected civil rights leader in the city who was active within the NAACP, and Street's decision to challenge him drew the ire of some.
 Moore, who was in failing health, initially sought to see-off the challenge from Street but died before the May primary.
 Street won the election, and quelled some of the tensions over his original challenge to Moore by sponsoring a bill to rename the former Columbia Avenue in Moore's honor.

 Street was chosen unanimously by members of the Council to serve as President in 1992, after incumbent Joe Coleman retired, and was re-elected in 1996.
 Street, working closely with former Mayor Ed Rendell, was instrumental in crafting and implementing a financial plan that passed Council unanimously, and turned a $250 million deficit into the largest surplus in city history.
 Despite decreasing the business and wage tax four years in a row, Philadelphia still has the 10th largest tax burden in the United States.
 This is due to the financial burden to run the city's prisons, pay debt service, and employee pensions and health benefits.